UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 32

 CAP-subsidies (Jorbrukarstöd)

-were adjusted in 2015, from being
+were adjusted in 2015, from being applicable for a minimum of

-hectares of land to a minimum of
+20 hectares of land to a minimum

-4 hectares.
+of 4 hectares.
 This plays a crucial

 role for Anders and others with